-Early Intervention Services (EIS)*: Linking individuals who have fallen out of medical care or newly diagnosed and face the most barriers to effective treatment, adherence and viral suppression.
+Early Intervention Services (EIS)*: Linking individuals who have fallen out of care or newly diagnosed and face the most barriers to effective treatment, adherence and viral suppression.

 HIV/STI Testing*: Offering free and confidential testing through community events, by appointment and Wednesday evenings in our Uptown office (5 to 7 PM) in partnership with the Health Department.
-Because of COVID-19 we are only offering testing by appointment.

-CREW (Community Resources for Empowerment & Wellness): Helping individuals decide if they are ready for treatment through a holistic program that focuses on harm reduction based one-on-one counseling, group support and substance use treatment.
+CREW (Community Resources for Empowerment & Wellness): Helping individuals decide if they are ready for treatment through a holistic wellness program that focuses on harm reduction based one-on-one counseling, group support and substance use treatment.